 Pneumatic piezometer and well water level data for the tailings site are presented in Figures 2.1 to 2.18.
 Well and piezometer locations and water level cross sections are shown on the tailing facility as-built (Appendix 1).
-Piezometers 43, 48, and 73 and monitoring well MW-T-B2 were decommissioned in 2001 and early 2002, and replacement or redundant completions are currently in place.
-Well MW-A3 was decommissioned in the summer of 2004.
+Well MW-A3 was decommissioned in the summer of 2004, and MW-T-02-05 was decommissioned in 2005.
+However, a vibrating wire was installed in MW-T-02-05, and water levels can still be monitored at this location.
 Instruments in the south (PZ-T-00-01, PZ-T-00-02, PZ-T-00-03; Figures 2.11, 2.12 and 2.13) showed a 3 to 7 foot decrease in head in response to below average precipitation during the spring and summer months in 2003.
 Since this time, the water table elevation returned to historical levels, and varied within a two foot differential in 2004.
+These three instruments showed a 3 to 6 foot increase in head in 2005, likely due to problems with the pump at wet well 2.
 Monitoring well MW-T-00-05A showed unusual depth to water reading in 2002 and 2003 (Figure 2.14).
 Historical data indicate that this well's depth to water is consistent and is not influenced by seasonal or other affects.
 KGCMC determined that the abnormal readings were a result of the method of depth to water measurements.
 A sonic indicator was used at this location until it was discovered that the small amount of water in the well's casing causes problems with the reading.
-Beginning in June 2003, the depth to water measurements were taken with a depth to water tape, and these head measurements again reflect historical values.
+Beginning in June 2003, the depth to water measurements were again taken with a depth to water tape, and these head measurements again reflect historical values.
+The last two measurements taken in 2005 were slightly higher than historical levels.
 Piezometer 76 (Figure 2.10), completed in the northern portion of the West Buttress, showed approximately 10 feet of saturation in this area in late 2002 and 2003.
 In 2004, anomalous readings were indicative of a broken instrument.
-The piezometer was replaced in the spring of 2005, and the readings have returned to show approximately 10 feet of saturation.
-Though this is a relatively recent development (over the past three years), it is consistent with the behavior of tailings elsewhere in the pile.
-Even when placed on an unsaturated blanket drain, the fine-grained tailings can develop 10 to 15 feet of saturation through capillary action.
+The piezometer was replaced in the spring of 2005.
+Readings have been variable in 2005 and 2006, showing intermittent saturation.
+The 10 feet of saturation usually seen in this piezometer is consistent with the behavior of tailings elsewhere in the pile.
+Even when placed on an unsaturated blanket drain, the fine-grained tailings can develop and maintain 10 to 15 feet of saturation through capillary action.
 Head levels are expected to continue rising as the slope length and tailings thickness of the West Buttress increase.

 Section AA of the tailings facility as-built shows the inferred water table in the tailings pile.
 The maximum saturated thickness (approximately 30 feet) occurs near the center of the main portion of the pile.
 However, that water table level does not extend close to the down-slope toes of the pile.
 The foundation of the West Buttress and southern portion of the pile is well drained, as indicated by typically consistent unsaturated conditions in the blanket drains (MW-T-00-05A, Figure 2.14) and at the base of the West Buttress (piezometers 74 and 75 in Figures 2.8 and 2.9).
 Low head elevations near the pile toe maximize the pile's geotechnical stability.
-The head increases observed in 2003 appear to be localized and of short duration and should not have an adverse effect on pile stability; however, KGCMC will continue to monitor and evaluate these conditions closely.
+The head increases observed in 2003 appear to be localized and of short duration and should not have an adverse effect on pile stability.
+KGCMC's continuing close monitoring of these conditions has shown no return of these increased heads.